 I love the flavor of this chicken dish.
 You can taste the mustard with a little sweetness from the apricot preserves.
-You can easily adjust to your liking.
+You can easily adjust it to your liking.
 The combination of apricot preserves, dijon mustard and soy sauce is a very popular sauce used in Asian dishes.

-Not only is this chicken recipe yummy, it's also pretty easy to make.
+Not only is this chicken recipe yummy, but it's also pretty easy to make.
 You just need to make sure to control the heat so you don't burn the outside of the chicken before it reaches an internal temperature of at least 165°F.

 🐓 How to Handle Raw Chicken